 Is Kansas franchise tax still in effect?

-No. Kansas eliminated the corporate levy for all tax years starting after December 31, 2010.
+No. Under K.S.A.
+79-5401(g), the Kansas franchise tax act does not apply to tax years beginning after December 31, 2010, and the Department of Revenue confirms the corporate franchise tax was repealed effective tax year 2011.
 You don't owe anything or need to file anything related to it.

 What replaced the Kansas franchise tax?

-Nothing.
-Kansas lawmakers decided not to create a replacement tax, choosing instead to stick with the existing corporate income, sales, payroll, and property taxes.
-You still need to stay on top of those obligations, but there's no successor.
+No new franchise-style tax was enacted; Kansas relies on its existing income, sales/use, and property tax systems.
+You still need to stay on top of those obligations, but there's no successor franchise tax.

 Do I still need to file anything with Kansas if I do business there?

 Yes.
-You must file a biennial report with the Kansas Secretary of State to maintain good standing, whether you're a domestic or foreign corporation, LLC, or LP.
+If you are registered with the Kansas Secretary of State as a domestic or foreign corporation, LLC, LP, or similar entity, you must file a biennial business entity information report to maintain good standing and avoid forfeiture of your articles or authority to do business.
 The report is purely informational with a modest filing fee.

 How does Kansas now tax businesses operating in the state?

-Kansas imposes a corporate income tax that's shifting to single-sales-factor apportionment and market-based sourcing for tax years beginning January 1, 2027.
+Kansas imposes a corporate income tax that's shifting to single-sales-factor apportionment and market-based sourcing for tax years beginning on or after January 1, 2027, under 2025 House Bill 2231.
 This means your Kansas tax liability will depend primarily on sales made to Kansas customers rather than property or payroll in the state.

-Kansas eliminated its franchise tax over a decade ago.
-However, businesses still face complex compliance requirements, such as biennial Secretary of State reports, the transition from corporate income tax to single sales factor apportionment, and coordinating Kansas obligations with those of multiple states.
+Kansas eliminated its franchise tax effective tax year 2011.
+However, businesses still face ongoing compliance requirements, such as biennial Secretary of State information reports, the upcoming transition to single sales factor apportionment in 2027, and coordinating Kansas obligations with those of multiple states.

 Discern’s comprehensive compliance management system covers annual business filings for all 51 U.S. jurisdictions.
 We also provide deadline tracking and automatic notifications for Kansas biennial reports and tax obligations, ensuring you never miss critical deadlines.